 Our immersive exhibition space is used to deliver anti-knife crime workshops aimed at young people aged between 10-18.

 The workshops, each for or up to 30 young people, are unique as they give young people an opportunity to learn about the dangers of knife crime and the emotions associated with living the experience in a safe space.

 We know all young people learn differently, so we have combined role play, video testimony featuring real life stories, quizzes and surveys to keep young people engaged.
 During workshops, young people move through 5 different themed rooms, guided by trained facilitators and actors who provide age-appropriate guidance, interaction and content.

-In the “Cinema Room” they watch an emotional documentary of how a series of negative choices left the Kinsella family, Ben’s friends and a whole community devastated.
-Young people explore the ripple effect of knife crime, the loss of life and liberty on both sides, and how life is never the same again for those involved.
+Young people watch an emotional documentary of how a series of negative choices left the Kinsella family, Ben’s friends and a whole community, totally devastated.
+They explore the ripple effect of knife crime, the loss of life and liberty on both sides, and how life is never the same again for all of those involved.

 Young people take part in quizzes and discussions in the “Consequences Room”, which enable young people to think through the right and wrong decisions relating to knife crime.
 Young people learn the medical implication of knife wounds (i.e. there is no safe place to stab someone), the law and how it is applied to knife crime cases, and the real consequences of choosing to carry a knife.
 This includes a discussion on joint enterprise and how simply encouraging or assisting someone to commit a criminal act may result in someone being convicted and serving a similar sentence to the offender.

 Young people enter the set of a replica prison cell where an actor tells an emotive, dramatized story of how their wrong choice led to their new reality.

 In an immersive and experiential learning environment, we draw empathy with the actor, who tells of what they have missed in prison, and debunks some of the myths surrounding the conditions of prison life.